Last updated on December 14th, 2022 at 05:22 pm

-Have you been invited to a German wedding and are clueless about a perfect wedding present?
-Or you are wondering what should you bring for your German SO’s parent’s for that dreaded first family dinner?
-Read this guide to learn about German gift giving customs and general business and personal German gift giving etiquette.
+Have you been invited to a German wedding and are clueless about a perfect wedding gift?
+Or you are wondering what should you bring for your German SO’s parents for that dreaded first family dinner?
+Read this guide to learn about German gift giving customs and general business and personal German gift giving traditions.

 If you are travelling to Germany or have been invited to a German home for dinner, there are some things you might want to know before choosing the gift.
 Even though Germans tend to be conservative in tastes, quality and thought behind the gifts are greatly appreciated.

-Let’s take a look at some of the common German gift giving etiquettes.
+Let’s take a look at some of the common German gift giving traditions.

 Disclaimer: This blog post may include affiliate links.
 These links do not cost you anything but I might earn a small commission if you decide to order something from one of my recommended partners.
 Thank you for your support to help keep this platform growing!

 Personal Gift-Giving Traditions in Germany

 In Germany, gifts are expected for social events like weddings, birthdays, or to simply express a thank you gesture after you have been invited to a dinner party at a home.